VasilKalchev/LiquidMenu/README.md

 /*
-Callback functions for changing some state need to change the variable that is printed on the display and in this case write in to the appropriate pin.
+Callback functions for changing some state need to change the variable that is printed on the display and in this case write it to the appropriate pin.
 */
 void inc_led() {
 	ledState += 10;